Single-precision floating-point format

-Single-precision floating-point format (sometimes called FP32, float32, or float) is a computer number format, usually occupying 32 bits in computer memory; it represents a wide dynamic range of numeric values by using a floating radix point.
+Single-precision floating-point format (sometimes called FP32, float32, or float) is a computer number format, usually occupying 32 bits in computer memory; it represents a wide range of numeric values by using a floating radix point.

 A floating-point variable can represent a wider range of numbers than a fixed-point variable of the same bit width at the cost of precision.
-A signed 32-bit integer variable has a maximum value of 2^{31} − 1 = 2,147,483,647, whereas an IEEE 754 32-bit base-2 floating-point variable has a maximum value of (2 − 2^{−23}) × 2^{127} ≈ 3.4028235 × 10^{38}.
+A signed 32-bit integer variable has a maximum value of 2^{31} − 1 = 2,147,483,647, whereas an IEEE 754 32-bit base-2 floating-point variable has a maximum finite value of (2 − 2^{−23}) × 2^{127} ≈ 3.4028235 × 10^{38}.
 All integers with seven or fewer decimal digits, and any 2^{n} for a whole number −149 ≤ n ≤ 127, can be converted exactly into an IEEE 754 single-precision floating-point value.

 In the IEEE 754 standard, the 32-bit base-2 format is officially referred to as binary32; it was called single in IEEE 754-1985.
 IEEE 754 specifies additional floating-point types, such as 64-bit base-2 double precision and, more recently, base-10 representations.

 One of the first programming languages to provide single- and double-precision floating-point data types was Fortran.
 Before the widespread adoption of IEEE 754-1985, the representation and properties of floating-point data types depended on the computer manufacturer and computer model, and upon decisions made by programming-language designers.
 E.g., GW-BASIC's single-precision data type was the 32-bit MBF floating-point format.

-Single precision is termed REAL(4) or REAL*4 in Fortran; SINGLE-FLOAT in Common Lisp; float binary(p) with p≤21, float decimal(p) with the maximum value of p depending on whether the DFP (IEEE 754 DFP) attribute applies, in PL/I; float in C with IEEE 754 support, C++ (if it is in C), C# and Java; Float in Haskell and Swift; and Single in Object Pascal (Delphi), Visual Basic, and MATLAB.
+Single precision is termed SINGLE-FLOAT in Common Lisp; float binary(p) with p≤21, float decimal(p) with the maximum value of p depending on whether the DFP (IEEE 754 DFP) attribute applies, in PL/I; float in C with IEEE 754 support, C++ (if it is in C), C# and Java; Float in Haskell and Swift; and Single in Object Pascal (Delphi), Visual Basic, and MATLAB.
 However, float in Python, Ruby, PHP, and OCaml and single in versions of Octave before 3.2 refer to double-precision numbers.
 In most implementations of PostScript, and some embedded systems, the only supported precision is single.